aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 The diffuse component uses energy-conserving Lambertian reflectance: $k_d = (1 - F)(1 - \text{metallic})$, scaled by $\frac{\text{albedo}}{\pi}$.
 Metallic surfaces receive no diffuse contribution — all color is carried through specular reflection.

-**Specular correction.** One implementation detail consumed a full week of debugging before resolution. *Doom 3*'s original renderer doubles the specular contribution in its interaction shaders: `result = diffuse + specular * 2`.
+**Specular correction.** One detail cost me a full week of debugging. *Doom 3*'s original renderer doubles the specular contribution in its interaction shaders: `result = diffuse + specular * 2`.
 Every surface in the game was tuned under this assumption.
 Without the corresponding boost, the path-traced scene appeared physically correct but emotionally flat — every metal surface looked dead.
 The CVar `r_cuSpecularBoost` (default 2.0×) compensates for this, matching the artists' expectations rather than the textbook.

 ---